opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 }
 ```

+Prefix matching doesn’t require any special mappings.
+It works with your data as-is.
-Prefix matching is a fairly resource intensive operation.
+However, it’s a fairly resource-intensive operation.
 A prefix of `a` could match hundreds of thousands of terms and not be useful to your user.
 To limit the impact of prefix expansion, set `max_expansions` to a reasonable number.
 To learn about the `max_expansions` option, see [Options](../full-text/#options).

+#### Sample Request

 ```json
 GET shakespeare/_search